Ale593gogo/recipes/guacamole.md

 ## Instructions
 * smash avocado
 * mix all ingredients with a fork
+* put 2 cups of salt